muppet9010/factorio-muppet-streamer/README.md

 - Details in JSON string supports the arguments:
     - delay: DECIMAL - Optional: how many seconds before the spawning occurs.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
     - target: STRING - Mandatory: the player name to center upon (case sensitive).
     - force: STRING - Optional: the force of the spawned entities.
 Value can be either the name of a force (i.e. `player` or `enemy`), or left blank for the force of the targeted player.
-Certain entity types are hardcoded like trees, rocks and fire to be neutral.
+Certain entity types are hardcoded like trees, rocks and fire to be the `neutral` force.
 Value is case sensitive to Factorio's internal force name.
 	- entityName: STRING - Mandatory: the type of entity to be placed: tree, rock, laserTurret, gunTurretRegularAmmo, gunTurretPiercingAmmo, gunTurretUraniumAmmo, wall, fire, defenderBot, distractorBot, destroyerBot.
 	- radiusMax: INTEGER - Mandatory: the max radius of the placement area from the target player.
 	- radiusMin: INTEGER - Optional: the min radius of the placement area from the target player.
 If set to the same value as radiusMax then a perimeter is effectively made.
 If not provided then 0 is used.